-The area of the current legal text which technically creates the biggest problem in relation to the ESO's letter of the 7 May 2021 are in sections CC.6.3.15 (a)(ii) and ECC.6.3.15.9.2.1(a)(i) which currently state "for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall generate maximum reactive current ".
-If this requirement is drawn out on the figure 6 below where the current and voltage must always either be within the green shaded area or on the red line.
+The area of the current (baseline) legal text which technically creates the biggest problem in relation to the ESO's letter of the 7th May 2021 are in sections CC.6.3.15 (a)(ii) and ECC.6.3.15.9.2.1(a)(i) which currently state "for which the voltage at the Grid Entry Point (or Interface Point in the case of OTSDUW Plant and Apparatus) is outside the limits specified in CC.6.1.4, each Generating Unit or Power Park Module or OTSDUW Plant and Apparatus shall generate maximum reactive current".
+If this requirement is drawn out on the figure 6 below where the reactive current and voltage must always either be within the green shaded area or on the red line.

-Figure 6 showing an interpretation of the existing legal text requiring the current to either be in the green box or on the red line
+Figure 6 shows an interpretation of the existing legal text requiring the reactive current to either be in the green box or on the red line, depending on the voltage.

-This creates a particular problem in relation to the part of the letter which requires Parties to confirm compliance as the Grid Code particularly FRT sections, because as drafted very few plants (if any) actually do this and it has presumably drifted in as a drafting oversight relating to PPM requirements.
-This issues has previously been identified in the workgroup GC0111 on Fast Fault Current injection and in the GC0137 VSM workgroup and has been fixed for new PPMs, however currently all synchronous generator and older PPM will technically be non-compliant with this FRT requirement as drafted.
-This issue was dealt with in GC0111 by adding a new figure as shown in figure 7 and changing the text as follows.
+This creates a particular problem in relation to the part of the ESO letter which requires Parties to confirm compliance as the Grid Code particularly FRT sections, because as drafted very few plants (if any) actually do this and this requirement has presumably drifted in as a drafting oversight relating to PPM requirements.
+This issue has previously been identified in the Workgroup GC0111 on Fast Fault Current injection and in the GC0137 VSM Workgroup and has been fixed for new PPMs, however currently all synchronous Generator and older PPM will technically be non-compliant with this FRT requirement as drafted.
+This issue was dealt with in GC0111 by adding a new figure as shown in Figure 7 and changing the text as follows.